-Activity Sharing of data with NRAs and other authorities and dissemination of information on the basis of transparent rules for such dissemination Legal basis Articles 10 and 12 of Reg.
+Activity Preparation of sharing of data with NRAs and other authorities and dissemination of information on the basis of transparent rules for such dissemination Legal basis Articles 10 and 12 of Reg.
 (EU) 1227/2011 Status In preparation.
 Targets and deadlines (indicative) Sharing and dissemination of information with the entry into effect of the Implementing Acts.
 Performance indicators Operational reliability.
-Staff 2 FTE Risk assessment Delays in establishing protocols and common security standards with NRAs.
+Staff 1.5 FTE Risk assessment Delays in establishing protocols and common security standards with NRAs.
 Limited resources for market monitoring in EU NRAs.

-Activity Ensuring operational reliability and professional secrecy concerning the information received by the Agency, by taking all necessary measures to prevent misuse of, and unauthorised access to, the information received and maintained in the Agency's systems, by identifying sources of operational risk and by minimising them through the development of appropriate systems, controls and procedures Legal basis Article 12 of Reg.
-(EU) 1227/2011 Status On-going
+Activity Ensuring operational reliability and professional secrecy concerning the information received by the Agency, by taking all necessary measures to prevent misuse of, and unauthorised access to, the information received and maintained in the Agency's systems, by identifying sources of operational risk and by minimising them through the development of appropriate systems, controls and procedures

-Targets and deadlines (indicative) Operational Reliability Policy in place before data collection starts.
+Legal basis Article 12 of Reg.
+(EU) 1227/2011 Status On-going Targets and deadlines (indicative) Operational Reliability Policy in place before data collection starts.
 Performance indicators Ensuring operational reliability.
 Staff 1.5 FTE Risk assessment Risk of leakage of highly sensitive trade data if adequate security measures are not in place.

-Activity Coordination of NRAs, including at the regional level, without prejudice to their responsibilities, aiming to ensure that NRAs carry out their tasks under REMIT in a coordinated and consistent way, including the update of the Agency's guidance on the application of REMIT definitions and coordination of NRAs' investigation activities on cross-border market abuse instances Legal basis Article 16(1) of Reg.
-(EU) 1227/2011 Status On-going Targets and deadlines (indicative) Fourth edition of ACER Guidance to be published during 2014 (indicatively Q3).
-Coordination of investigation of alleged cross-border market abuse instances as required.
-Performance indicators The timely adoption of ACER Guidance (4 th edition). indicators Effective coordination of investigation of alleged cross-border market abuse instances.
-Staff 3 FTE Risk assessment Risk of leakage of highly sensitive trade data if adequate security measures are not in place.
+Activity Coordination of of market monitoring activities of NRAs, including at the regional level, without prejudice to their responsibilities, aiming to ensure that NRAs carry out their tasks under REMIT in a coordinated and consistent way, including guidance to NRAs and coordination of NRAs' investigation activities on cross-border market abuse instances, including the promotion of best practices.
+Legal basis Article 16(1) of Reg.
+(EU) 1227/2011 Status On-going Targets and deadlines (indicative) Coordination of investigation of alleged cross-border market abuse instances as required.
+Performance indicators Timely guidance, if needed (the 4th edition of ACER Guidance will not be published during 2014) Effective coordination of investigation of alleged cross-border market abuse instances.
+Staff 2 FTE Risk assessment Risk of leakage of highly sensitive trade data if adequate security measures are not in place.